psychicEgg/EDHM/Odyssey/Lighting flicker/Readme.txt

-If you have an AMD graphics card you may experince flickering with the new lighting shader
+If you have an AMD graphics card you may experience flickering with the new lighting shader

 To fix: